nabeelsyedwork-tech/fraud-detection-ml-platform/README.md

 - Precision ≥ 95%
 - Recall ≥ 83%

 These values were used as threshold selection criteria rather than optimization targets themselves.
-The resulting threshold was then deployed as part of the inference service to support high-confidence fraud detection while limiting false positive predictions.ves that could impact legitimate customers.
+The resulting threshold was then deployed as part of the inference service to support high-confidence fraud detection while limiting false positive predictions that could impact legitimate customers.

 ---